gumdroid/manifest/README.md

 If you already have an Android build setup and just want the device directories, you can find them here:

-**As of October 2013, the following information only pertains to Gumstix Pepper SBC.
-Stay tuned for updates on Overo and Duovero.**
+**As of Auguest 2015, the following information only pertains to Gumstix Pepper 43C and Overo .
+Stay tuned for updates on Duovero.**

- * **Pepper**: git://github.com/gumdroid/pepper.git
+ * **Pepper43C**: git://github.com/gumdroid/pepper.git
  * **Overo**: git://github.com/gumdroid/overo.git

 ***